Supa Strikas: Iron Tank FC

 Iron Tank FC is a team from Germany, and its players are made up of former and active members of the Bundeswehr.
 Their coach is Colonel Von Pushup, their lead defender and the captain is Johann Uber, their lead striker is Thor, their lead midfielder is Von Eye, and their goalkeeper is The Mangler.
-Other known players of Iron Tank are Ja Nein, a tech-savvy player, who often tricks and hypnotizes his teammates, and Erin, a substitute player.
-They are considered the most formidable and strongest team that the Super League has ever seen.
-They are the third strongest behind Supa Strikas and Invincible United.
+Other known players of Iron Tank are Ja Nein a tech-savvy player, who often tricks and hypnotizes his teammates, and Erin, a substitute player.
+The team is considered the strongest and most formidable that the Super League has ever seen.
 Their home stadium is called The Fortress Stadium, the 4th biggest stadium after Goliath Stadium, Ramba Stadium, and Strikaland, with a capacity of 75,000.
 The stadium is located high in the Alps, constantly covered in snow.
-While playing in The Fortress Stadium, opposition players and match officials wear unique clothing, and a bright orange ball is used.
-The high altitude results in opposition players experiencing nausea.
+While playing in The Fortress Stadium, opposition players and match officials wear unique clothing, and a bright red-orange ball is used.
+The high altitude creates a natural home ground advantage due to opposition players sometimes experiencing nausea and other symptoms of altitude sickness.